richardltc/boxwallet2/README.md

 # What is BoxWallet 2?

-BoxWallet 2 is a browser based,  multi-coin wallet, that can get your coin-of-choice up and running fast and securely staking with just a few clicks.
+BoxWallet 2 is a browser based, multi-coin wallet, that gets your coin-of-choice up and running fast and securely staking with just a few clicks.
+Pre-built binaries are available for Linux (x64, ARM64), macOS (Intel, Apple Silicon), and Windows — just download and run from the [releases page](https://github.com/richardltc/boxwallet2/releases/latest).
 <img src="docs/images/home.png" alt="Home">

 Starting the Divi wallet.